TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Using ESPHome/Adding Deep Sleep/README.md

 ````

 > [!TIP]
 > When the LDO is disabled, this also disables battery voltage monitoring.
-For deep sleep, this doesn't matter: the voltage is not monitored anyway, and when the device wakes up, the original GPIO state is restored.
-However, should you want to also optimize battery consumption during normal operations, you could measure the battery voltage, and when it is below *4.3V* (indicating battery operations), you could disable the LDO.
+For deep sleep, this doesn't matter: voltage isn't monitored anyway in deep sleep, and when the device wakes up, the original GPIO state is restored automatically.
+However, should you want to optimize battery consumption **during normal operations**, too, you could measure the battery voltage, and when it is below *4.3V* (indicating battery operations), you could disable the LDO.
 Just make sure you temporarily enable it whenever you want to measure the battery voltage again.